Irreducible components of Hilbert scheme of points on non-reduced curves: Acknowledgments

 \section{Acknowledgments}

-I would like to thank Professor Eugene Gorsky for introducing me to the problem and the Hilbert scheme of points, and being extremely supportive throughout the process of producing this paper.
+I thank Professor Eugene Gorsky for introducing me to the Hilbert scheme of points and this problem, and being extremely supportive throughout the process of producing this paper.
+This work was partially supported by the NSF grant DMS-2302305